Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Fure Financial Corporation

-Fure Financial Corporation is one of the youngest firms on this list, having just opened in 2017.
-However, its founder and owner, Johannes Fure, has three decades of experience in the financial services industry.
-The lion’s share of this fee-based firm’s clients are non-high-net-worth individuals, but the firm does work with high-net-worth individuals and charitable organizations as well.
+Fure Financial Corporation is one of the oldest firms on this list, having opened in the 1980s.
+However, its founder and owner, Johannes Fure, has over three decades of experience in the financial services industry.
+The lion’s share of this fee-only firm’s clients are non-high-net-worth individuals, but the firm does work with high-net-worth individuals as well.

 Fure Financial Corporation Background